Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Paper-based bedding, aspen wood shavings, and fleece blankets are all great choices, but I use the latter.

-Fleece blankets are insulating, comfortable, and inexpensive.
+Fleece blankets are insulating, comfortable, and inexpensive, making them one of the best bedding for guinea pigs.

 They can also be reused!
 Once the blankets are soiled, simply clean them in a washing machine so you can get some more use out of them.